jtamboli/imapclean/README.md

 Caveats
 =======

-This was written pretty quickly, based mostly on the sample code in the Mail::IMAPClient manpage, so there are probably optimizations that can be made with respect to moving messages in batches and other things.
+This was written pretty quickly, based mostly on the sample code in the Mail::IMAPClient manpage, so there are probably optimizations that can be made.

 Please also note that imapclean.pl will expunge deleted messages, whether they were marked as deleted through imapclean.pl's actions or not.